Skylerjkinney/fs-journal/journal/05/questions.md

 07. What is middleware?

   > Middleware is sort of a gatekeeper that will check the auth of a user.
+It acts to provide a way to intercept and process data or events.

 08. The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.

-  > | ANSWER HERE |
+  >

 09. Demonstrate the pattern that is used to include a request query with the client's `HTTP` request providing the property `tag` and the value `winter`.